MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-expense-reports.md

 ---
-title: Manage expense reports using the Expense mobile app
+title: Manage expense reports by using the Expense mobile app
-description: This article explains how to manage expenses reports using the Expense mobile app.
+description: This article explains how to manage expenses reports by using the Expense mobile app.
 author: ramagadu
 ms.date: 05/26/2023
 ms.topic: article